MicrosoftDocs/azure-docs/articles/virtual-machines/linux/disk-encryption-linux-aad.md

 The new release of Azure Disk Encryption eliminates the requirement for providing an Azure Active Directory (Azure AD) application parameter to enable VM disk encryption.
 With the new release, you're no longer required to provide Azure AD credentials during the enable encryption step.
 All new VMs must be encrypted without the Azure AD application parameters by using the new release.
 For instructions on how to enable VM disk encryption by using the new release, see [Azure Disk Encryption for Linux VMS](disk-encryption-linux.md).
 VMs that were already encrypted with Azure AD application parameters are still supported and should continue to be maintained with the AAD syntax.

 You can enable many disk-encryption scenarios, and the steps might vary according to the scenario.
-The following sections cover the scenarios in greater detail for Linux Infrastructure as a Service (IaaS) VMs.
+The following sections cover the scenarios in greater detail for Linux infrastructure as a service (IaaS) VMs.
 You can only apply disk encryption to virtual machines of [supported VM sizes and operating systems](disk-encryption-overview.md#supported-vms-and-operating-systems).
 You must also meet the following prerequisites:

 - [Additional requirements for VMs](disk-encryption-overview.md#supported-vms-and-operating-systems)
 - [Networking and Group Policy](disk-encryption-overview-aad.md#networking-and-group-policy)